benbalter/benbalter.github.com/_posts/2020-08-31-trust-and-safety-features-to-build-into-your-product-before-someone-gets-hurt.md

 ### 4. Preventing new content

 Beyond hiding existing content, you'll also want some way to prevent the creation of new content.
-This is often done by preventing the user from logging in entirely and can be used in the event of an ongoing or egregious violation of your Terms of Service or Community Guidelines where continued use of the platform isn't warranted.
+This is often done by preventing the user from logging in entirely and can be used if an ongoing or egregious violation of your Terms of Service or Community Guidelines where continued use of the platform isn't warranted.

 ### 5. Community guidelines